Test your knowledge on how electricity gets to your home with these top power grid facts.

-Learn about what it takes to become an electric vehicle charging station installer in the latest installment of our #EnergyJobs series.
+Learn about what it takes to become a utility line worker -- also known as a distribution electrician -- in the latest installment in our #GridWeek series.

 1000 Independence Ave.
 SWWashington DC 20585202-586-5000